Wills & Estate Planning

 Bequests Statistics

-About 68 percent of Americans lack a valid will!
-Of that very large group, most have never even created an estate plan or made plans for their legacy.
+Of this group, most have never even created an estate plan or made plans for their legacy.
 Others have old wills that have not been updated to account for family births or deaths; divorces; stepchildren; ex-spouses; business partnerships; the sale of real estate; income changes, etc.

 Key Points*